 - Objectives of building awareness, creating spaces for pluralistic dialogues and combating online hate

-- Training key stakeholders in schools, public safety, criminal justice, NGOs, social service providers – over 4,300 reached via workshops and public engagement events in Canada, the USA, Belgium, Germany, Norway, Sweden, Finland and Denmark.
+- Training key stakeholders in schools, public safety, criminal justice, NGOs, social service providers – over 12,700 reached via workshops and public engagement events in Canada, the USA, Belgium, Germany, Norway, Sweden, Finland, Denmark, and Lebanon.

-The SOMEONE (SOcial Media EducatiON Every day) initiative, funded largely under Public Safety Canada’s Kanishka (2014-2016) and Community Resilience Fund (2017-2019) programs, was launched in April 2016.
+The SOMEONE (SOcial Media EducatiON Every day) initiative was launched in April 2016.
+It has been funded under Public Safety Canada’s Kanishka (2014-2016) and Community Resilience Fund (2017-2019) programs as well as Global Affairs Canada (2018-2019).
 It consists of a web-based portal of multimedia materials aimed at preventing hate speech and building resilience towards radicalization that leads to violent extremism.